iDigitalFlame/ThunderStorm/docs/Quickstart.md

 python bin/doppler -a "http://localhost:7777" -p supersecret
 ```

-Now this should land you into a happy interface like below:
+Now this should land you into a happy interface like this:

 ```text
 Welcome to the Doppler  interface.
 Use "help" to display the command guide.